-- Journals on repositories that meet the requirements specified by their guidelines, but also meet the necessary content standards. - Researchers on which journals meet their funder requirements, which repositories meet which journal standards; also on which standards meet their specific needs for data management, and subsequently for data sharing (per funders) and publication. - Funders on which journals and repositories meet their policies; also to get an understanding of the current landscape of community defined-standards and databases to refine their recommendations, and for comparison and reference purposes to identify gaps. - Developers and curators of repositories and of content standards on which exists, who can be reused or even extended to meet their specific needs for data management, and subsequently for data sharing (per funders) and publication; but also on the requirements they need to meet to ensure their products are discoverable and well described so that they can be:

-- evaluated and recommended by journals and funders in their policies; - used by researchers to meet their funder policies and the policies of the journals they wish to publish in. - Librarians that support scholars to or themselves aim to: - utilize data standards; and conform to journal, institutional, and funder policies. - develop and maintain institutional data and publication repositories.
+- Researchers finding journals which meet their funder requirements, e.g. which repositories meet which journal standards; which standards meet their specific needs for data management, and subsequently for data sharing (per funders) and publication. - Funders understanding which journals and repositories meet their policies; and knowledge of the current landscape of community defined-standards and databases to refine their recommendations, and for comparison and reference purposes to identify gaps. - Developers and curators of repositories and of content standards ensuring their products are discoverable and well described so that they can be: - evaluated and recommended by journals and funders in their policies; - used by researchers to meet their funder policies and the policies of the journals they wish to publish in; or - reused and/or extended by other developers and curators, according to the products' licence, to meet their specific needs. - Librarians to support scholars to: - utilize data standards; and conform to journal, institutional, and funder policies. - develop and maintain institutional data and publication repositories.